Mac-STAT/Stat155Notes/docs/03-linear-regression.md

 ## [1] 0.5628886
 ```

 Using this model (that is, using your high school GPA), we can predict your college GPA within about $0.56$ GPA points.
 Is this useful?
 Is predicting within a margin of $0.56$ GPA points good enough?
-Let's compare this margin of error with the margin of error about the mean (the standard deviation):
+Let's compare this model margin of error with the margin of error predicting with just the mean:

 ```r